 Overall, having a successful message and being able to deliver it across your organization is a challenge.
 Taking steps to ensure you have a great message is really the key to everything else.
 Without great messaging, logo, supporting graphics, and resulting collateral, your people and systems will be limited in their effectiveness.

 Development sessions where sales people can practice their pitch and marketing experts can learn more about cutting edge techniques that will continue to drive value to customers, are great ways to give back to employees and accelerate team member careers.
-Creating an environment where execution of the message, people and systems are all linked will lead to more sales growth and success for your company.
+Creating an environment where the execution of the message, people and systems are all linked will lead to more sales growth and success for your company.